2nd Amendment to the United States Constitution

 In doing this, they established the principle that self-defense was a basic human right and that gun ownership was a part of that right.

-The Supreme Court did suggest areas where limitations were reasonable, and court cases continue to this day that challenges those suggestions.
+The Supreme Court did suggest areas where limitations were reasonable, and court cases continue to this day that challenge those suggestions.

 United States Supreme Court

-The United States Supreme Court has established that self-defense is basic human right.
+The United States Supreme Court has established that self-defense is a basic human right.

 Citizens Still Have the Right To Bear Arms

-Gun rights supporters continue to enjoy the right to bear arms, despite many mass shootings, even with an assault weapon.
+Gun rights supporters continue to defend the right to bear arms, even after many mass shootings.

 These have outraged many citizens about gun safety.
 Still, supporters of gun ownership argue that gun control laws and gun regulation are an abuse of their constitutional rights and an individual’s right.